A First Look

 ‘Cramish,’ said Alec, settling back down.

-‘Mr. Wilmot to you,’ she corrected.
-‘Roarin’ Moses.
-My smokes.’
-She left for the kitchen again, quickly this time, fearing for the integrity of her rum-and-raisin.
+‘Mr. Wilmot to you.
+Shoot.
+I forgot my smokes.’
+She left for the kitchen again, quickly this time, fearing for the integrity of her maple walnut ice cream.

-‘Where do you think you’re goin’?’ demanded his mother, torn between following and the danger of leaving the lights on.
-She ran to the living room, unplugged the tree and the train, and then ran down into the street.
+‘Where do you think you’re goin’?’ demanded his mother, torn between following and the danger of leaving the lights.
+A sudden flash lit up the tree momentarily.
+She darted, unplugged the tree and the train, and then ran down the stairs.
+She caught up with Alec at the at the bottom, but Alec pushed past her and scooted outside.

-Alec was standing in the rain over the crushed body of Cramish Wilmot.
-The pool of blood was prodigious and telling.
-Beside Alec was Lana from across the street.
+Alec stood in the rain over the body.
+The pool of blood was prodigious.
+Telling.
+Lana from across the street stopped next to Alec.
 Lana was five.

-‘A car,’ said Alec, pointing up the street.
+‘A sedan,’ said Alec, pointing up the street.

 ‘Holy Mother of God,’ said Ronalda.

-‘Get back in,’ said Mary, shoving Alec through the open door.
+‘Get back in,’ said Mary, shoving Alec toward the open door.

-Inspector James Urquhart was watching The Secret Life of Walter Mitty from the second-last row of the Chelsea movie theatre.
-It was a Saturday night, and he was out on his very first date with Sandy MacDonald.
+Inspector James Urquhart watched The Secret Life of Walter Mitty from the second-last row of the Chelsea movie theatre.
+It was Saturday night, and he was out on his very first date with Sandy MacDonald.
 To differentiate her from the ten or twelve other Sandy MacDonalds in Barrachois, she was known as Notepad Sandy, since she was a reporter on The Expositor.

 Barrachois was a small city, only about 30,000 people or so, with many Scots and Irish but not so many surnames.
 Nicknames had become a necessity in everyday conversation.
 Some were occupational, like Notepad’s.
 Some were historical, like Billy Wireless, who had the first store-bought radio in town.
-Others were descriptive, like Alistair Mor and Alistair Beag — Big Alistair and Little Alistair, respectively.
+Others were descriptive, like Ice Cream Mary or Alistair Mòr and Alistair Beag — Big Alistair and Little Alistair, respectively.
 The Gaelic was often used.

 Urquhart sneaked a look at Notepad MacDonald in the dark: a perfectly beautiful profile, lit by flashes from the screen.
 Her hand fished in the popcorn beside his leg, and he was happy.
 He caught her glancing sideways at him periodically.
-She was always smiling, and he thought that was a good sign.
+She smiled every time, and he thought that was a good sign.
 As if in proof, her upper arm moved into warm contact with his.

 Things were just getting tense between Danny Kaye and Boris Karloff when a man shone a flashlight on Jimmy and Sandy.
-The Chelsea had usherettes, so a man with a flashlight meant business.
+The Chelsea had usherettes, so a man with a flashlight was disconcerting.
 They got up without a word and followed the manager to the lobby.

 ‘You’re Inspector Urquhart, right?’ he asked.
 Jimmy nodded, and the manager took him to the phone in his office.